 Credit Risk.
-Financial instruments that potentially subject the Company to a significant concentration of credit risk consist primarily of cash, cash equivalents, restricted cash and marketable securities.
+Financial instruments that potentially subject the Company to a significant concentration of credit risk consist primarily of cash, cash equivalents, restricted cash, marketable securities and accounts receivable.
 The Company maintains deposits in federally insured financial institutions in excess of federally insured limits.
 However, management believes the Company is not exposed to significant credit risk due to the financial position of the depository institutions in which those deposits are held.
 Additionally, the Company has established guidelines regarding diversification of its investments and their maturities, which are designed to maintain safety and liquidity.
 To date, the Company has not experienced any material realized losses on its cash, cash equivalents, restricted cash and marketable securities.
+Further, the Company specifies credit quality standards for its customers that are designed to limit the Company's credit exposure to any single party.

 Manufacturing.
 The Company depends on an outsourced manufacturing strategy for its products.
-It has contracts in place with one third-party manufacturer that is approved for the production of OFIRMEV and one third-party manufacturer for which approval will be sought.
-Further, the Company relies upon a single source for the active pharmaceutical ingredient for OFIRMEV.
+It has contracts in place with one third-party manufacturer that is approved for the production of OFIRMEV and one third-party manufacturer which is pending FDA approval.

 Customers.
 The Company has entered into distribution agreements with major pharmaceutical wholesalers to supply OFIRMEV across the U.S. through their distribution centers, and a majority of the Company's sales are to these customers.
-The Company's three primary wholesaler customers represented approximately 93% of the Company's product revenue for 2012 and approximately 94% of the Company's accounts receivable balance at December 31, 2012.
+The Company's three primary wholesaler customers represented approximately 94% of the Company's product revenue for the year ended December 31, 2013, and 95% of the Company's accounts receivable balance at December 31, 2013.
 See Note 12 for further detail of the Company's significant customers.